 Remind them that prepping is a lifestyle, not a certification that they can obtain and then forget about.
 They should always be learning, growing and looking for the next potential problem that they can get ahead of.

-Having followed all of the steps above you will have taken your friend or family member in need from knowing nothing, and being completely unprepared and scared of what the future might hold to reasonably forewarned, educated and capable of taking care of business if and when a disaster occurs.
+Having followed all of the steps above you will have taken your friend or family member in need from knowing nothing to reasonably forewarned, educated and capable of taking care of business if and when a disaster occurs.

 They have not gone from zero to hero, they are not suddenly a prepping superstar, but they will have taken those all-important first steps on their journey thanks to you.
 You, who they had in their time of need, and that is something that you can be proud of.